News Story

 “The ASID legislative policy supports legislation that provides a path for interior designers to become certified, registered or licensed while not limiting, restricting or preventing the practice of interior design.”

-The Council for Interior Design Accreditation, based in Grand Rapids, did not respond to an email seeking comment.
+The Council for Interior Design Accreditation, based in Grand Rapids, did not take a position on the bill.

 Michigan Capitol Confidential is the news source produced by the Mackinac Center for Public Policy.
 Michigan Capitol Confidential reports with a free-market news perspective.